microsoft/onefuzz/docs/how-to/fuzzing-dotnet-with-libfuzzer.md

 > NOTE: libfuzzer-dotnet only works on Linux at this time.

+TL/DR: check out our [libfuzzer-dotnet example](../../src/integration-tests/libfuzzer-dotnet/)

 ## Example

-Let's fuzz the `Func` function of our example library named [problems/problems.cs](problems/problems.cs).
+Let's fuzz the `Func` function of our example library named [problems/problems.cs](../../src/integration-tests/libfuzzer-dotnet/problems/problems.cs).

 1. Make sure sharpfuzz and a recent version of clang are installed.
 We'll need these later.